 PAG coordinates development of the long-range regional transportation plan in order to secure federal funding.
 PAG's activities and services also include human services planning, traffic data collection, mapping, development of population projections, promotion of travel demand management strategies, and promotion of clean fuels and solar energy use.

-PAG follows an open meeting process to invite public participation and encourage informed decision making.
+PAG follows an open meeting process and invites the public to participate to support informed decision making.